Apostolique/Apos.Shapes/docs/gradients/README.md

 The `DitherNoiseSource` property selects the noise pattern.
 Both cost the same on the GPU:

 * `BlueNoise` samples a 64x64 [blue noise](https://en.wikipedia.org/wiki/Colors_of_noise#Blue_noise) tile embedded in the library.
-Structureless grain with no pattern for the eye to lock onto.
+The grain is structureless, with no pattern for the eye to lock onto.
 This is the default.

   ![Blue noise](noise-blue.png)